Gourav-334/Noteworks/Linux Development/Git.md

 ### <u>Step - III</u>

-- Check for presence of $config$ file in the created folder.
+- Check for presence of `config` file in the created folder.

 ```sh
 ~/.ssh/config